Munster Senior Football Championship: Overview

-The Munster Championship is a single elimination tournament.
+The Munster Senior Football Championship is a single elimination tournament.
 Each team is afforded only one defeat before being eliminated from the championship.
 Pairings for matches are drawn at random and there is currently no seeding.
 Each match is played as a single leg.
 If a match is drawn there is a period of extra time, however, if both sides are still level at the end of extra time a replay takes place and so on until a winner is found.